 Museums at Lisle Station Park

 Joseph Rulli is the author of The Chicago Haymarket Affair (The History Press, 2016), a more objective look at the events surrounding the Haymarket Riot of 1886, using actual court transcripts and other reliable sources.
-In his latest work, Chicago Socialism: The People’s History (The History Press, 2019), the first comprehensive history of Socialism in the Windy City, Rulli examines major events in Chicago socialism through the largely unchronicled lives of the Chicago citizens who experienced them.
+His second work, Chicago Socialism: The People’s History (The History Press, 2019), the first comprehensive history of Socialism in the Windy City, Rulli examines major events in Chicago socialism through the largely unchronicled lives of the Chicago citizens who experienced them.
+In his latest book, Chicago Marching: A History of Protest, Authority, and Violence (The History Press, 2023), he studies several pivotal events in the city since its earliest major uprising to showcase the “what ifs” of history in order to blaze new paths for contemporary citizens (and potential leaders) to walk.
+He also has a satirical novel in print, Bread & Circuses (Shy City House, 2021).

 Steve Bellinger’s debut novel The Chronocar – An Urban Adventure In Time (2nd ed.
-Wordwooze Publishing, 2019) is an award-winning time travel story that begins with the son of a slave and includes the bloody Red Summer Riot of 1919 in Chicago.
-This and his subsequent novels Edge of Perception – A Paranormal Science Fiction Love Story, e-Pocalypse – The Digital Dystopia Is Coming and Time Waits for No One – The Chronocar Chronicles, all take place in Chicago and required a great deal of historical research.
+Wordwooze Publishing, 2019) is multiple award-winning time travel story that begins with the son of a slave and includes the bloody Red Summer Riot of 1919 in Chicago.
+This and his subsequent novels Edge of Perception – A Paranormal Science Fiction Love Story, (Wordwooze, 2019), e-Pocalypse – The Digital Dystopia Is Coming , (Wordwooze, 2020) and Time Waits for No One – The Chronocar Chronicles, (Wordwooze, 2020) all take place in Chicago and required a great deal of historical research.
+He has also produced original radio drama and has worked in the computer technology industry for 40 years as a programmer, web designer, and an instructor.

 |“Steve and Joe illustrated the way history can be connected to our present and how today affects how we look at yesterday.
 Their talk was lively and interesting and their books are a welcome addition to your library shelves.”